 Most auctions award to the investor bidding the lowest interest rate.
 The auction starts at the maximum interest rate and reduces with each new bid.
 For example, the opening interest rate can be 18%, but the winning rate may only be 5%.

 In theory, the less-risky properties will have a lower interest rate and riskier properties will be closer to the higher interest rate.
-This is similar to peer-to-peer lending or investing in commercial loans.

 Most tax lien investments don’t require you to foreclose on the property, but it’s a possibility.
 You should primarily focus on your potential return on investment.